FESTIVAL DETAILS

 Festival Concert

 The festival will conclude with a public concert featuring Safonia, selections from local high school and adult treble groups, and a collaborative performance showcasing all festival participants.
-The concert will be held from 4:30-5:30 pm on Saturday, May 18, 2024, at Mountain Range High School, 12500 Huron St, Westminster, CO 80234.
+This year, we are excited to announce that all performance pieces will be by women composers.
+The concert will be held at 5:00pm on Saturday, May 31, 2025, at Mountain Range High School, 12500 Huron St, Westminster, CO 80234.

 Preparation

 No formal music training is required to participate—just a love for singing.
-While prior preparation is not mandatory, music and part tracks for the collaboration pieces will be provided in advance for those who wish to familiarize themselves with the music.
+Prior preparation is not mandatory, but recommended.
+Music and part tracks for the collaboration pieces will be provided in advance for those who wish to familiarize themselves with the music.

 FAQ